Clinical Excellence

 CMF Sr

-Named after the MGH neurologist, C. Miller Fisher (of the Miller Fisher Variant of GBS, but perhaps best known for his extensive work in stroke pathology and etiology, as well as several other syndromes!), the MGH CMF service is comprised of four junior (NM1) residents, a senior resident, an attending, and a nurse practitioner.
-The senior resident and attending supervise and organize the team.
-The service predominantly cares for vascular neurology patients (strokes, hemorrhages, and TIAs)).
-There are typically between 20 and 30 patients on the service (divided among the four junior residents).
-The senior resident takes no call during this rotation.
+Named after the preeminent MGH neurologist, C. Miller Fisher, the MGH CMF service is comprised of junior neurology residents, rotating PM&R residents, a nurse practitioner, a senior resident, a vascular neurology fellow and an attending.
+The senior resident, fellow and attending supervise and organize the team.
+The service predominantly cares for vascular neurology patients (strokes, hemorrhages, and TIAs).
+There are typically between 15 and 25 patients on the service at any given time.
+The senior resident takes no call during this rotation but is on service every other weekend.

 C. Miller Fisher was active in teaching and resident interaction even in his later years.
 This photograph was taken by the residents during in invitation to his home.
 Dr. Fisher is the namesake of the MGH Vascular Neurology Service (the CMF service).